 - Salt and Pepper to Taste

-- Dice your celery stock, carrots, and onions then dump into the Instant Pot.
+- Dice your celery stalk, carrots, and onions then dump into the Instant Pot.

 - Next cut potatoes into quarters and place in veggie dicer (keeping dices larger) then dump into the Instant Pot.